 A great way to welcome fairies to your garden or home is to create fairy houses – and whether you choose to believe in them or not, this is a great craft for the kids that is lots of fun and can add wonderful decor to your garden.

-In fact I taught a class last weekend with children about fairies and we made our own fairy houses.
-In a class full of only boys they were focused and engaged for 45 minutes making their houses with great attention and detail.
-I was also so excited about it I started my own fairy house, which is not quite finished yet.
+In fact I taught a class a number of years ago with children about fairies and we made our own fairy houses.
+In a class full of only boys, they were so focused and engaged for 45 minutes! making their houses with great attention and detail.
+I was also so excited about it I started my own fairy house.

 You can make your house out of pretty much anything but here’s what you need to get started: